top of page

 Please join Greensong Kinfolk for FREE seasonal self-guided experience exploring our sensory world and other ecopsychology practices to deepen ecological awareness.

-Tip: First ensure you feel safe, seek permission, come with respectful intention and see if you can notice any of these senses in nature, try to stay tuned in to sensing rather than thinking...
+Tip: First ensure you feel safe, seek permission, come with respectful intention and see if you can notice any of these senses in nature, try to stay tuned in to sensing with your body, rather than thinking with your mind...

 Excerpt from "Reconnecting With Nature," by Dr. Michael J. Cohen: